shoebkhan09/cred-manager/app/README.md

 Replace content between angle brackets accordingly.

+[Here](https://github.com/GluuFederation/cred-manager/blob/master/configurations/start.ini) is a sample `start.ini` file.

 Make the SSL configurations required for your Jetty instance.
 This can be done in different ways.
-Use [this](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) as a guide.
+You can use [this](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) as a guide.

-Running cred-manager over SSL is a requirement.
+**Note**: Running cred-manager over SSL is a requirement.

-### First run of the app
+## First run of the app

+Add a new custom script with name **router** and whose contents are that of file `acr_router.py` that you can find [here](https://github.com/GluuFederation/cred-manager/blob/master/configurations).
+Set its level to 1.
+Enable the `basic` script also - search for a script whose name is "basic".
+Set it to level 2.

 Copy the .war file of cred-manager to the jetty base webapps directory.
 You can copy a exploded directory too.
 Depending on previous setup, you may need to issue a command for starting the app, or if hot deployment is used (default behavior in Jetty) this is not needed.

 Wait a couple of minutes while the app starts.
 Check the log directory corresponding to `log.base` system variable to see the progress.

-Once you see a message like "WebApp initialized successfully" you can hit the URL of the app.
-You will be redirected to the IDP for username and password (depending on settings specified in `cred-manager.json`).
-Do not enter any credentials by now.
+You should see a message like "WEBAPP INITIALIZED SUCCESSFULLY" .

-Open cred-manager.json, you should see a new attribute called "oxd-id" appears there.
+Do not hit the URL of the app by now.
+Open `cred-manager.json`: you should see a new attribute called "oxd-id" appears there.
 This means a new OIDC client was created for the app to use.
-This can be verified in oxTrust where a new client will appear with the name "cred-manager".
+This can be verified in oxTrust where a new client appears with the name "cred-manager".

+## ACRs configuration

+* Enable the custom scripts required for your particular case (this can be done by tweaking LDAP directly or via oxTrust).
+Ensure that settings of scripts are properly configured - it's recommended to test if they are working fine by logging into oxTrust and changing the authentication method: go to `Manage authentication` > `Default authentication method` > `oxTrust acr`.
+For a deeper insight, check `oxauth_script.log` of Gluu server.

+* Edit all scripts you have just enabled by changing the default page used in the `getPageForStep` method.
+That is, find the last line in such method (that looks like `return ""`) and replace by `return "/alter_login.xhtml"`.

+* Copy the custom login pages.
+These will make the login flow more pleasant for users by using an *identifer-first* approach for authentication.
+Use the following steps as a guide for this task:

+  1. Still being logged inside chroot run the following:
+  `# service oxauth stop`

+  2. Copy the files `credmgr_login.xhtml`, `alter_login.page.xml` (if exists), and `alter_login.xhtml` found at [https://github.com/GluuFederation/cred-manager/blob/master/configurations](https://github.com/GluuFederation/cred-manager/blob/master/configurations) to the following location: `/opt/gluu/jetty/oxauth/custom/pages`.
+Use the version of files matching your Gluu server.

+  3. Start oxauth:
+  `# service oxauth start`

+  4. Wait a couple of minutes and check the contents of `oxauth_script.log` (found at `/opt/gluu/jetty/oxauth/logs`).
+You should not see errors there but only successful initialization messages.

-Double check your Gluu server has proper acr_values_supported in the OIDC metadata document and adjust `cred-manager.json` if you wish to restrict certain types of credentials.
+* Double check your Gluu server has proper values for *acr_values_supported* in the OIDC metadata document and adjust `cred-manager.json` if you wish to restrict certain types of credentials.
 Do not provide "enabled_methods" if you just want to be able to use all credentials supported (currently limited to OTP device, verified mobile phone, U2F key, and super gluu device only).

-Once changes are saved, you will have to restart the application.
+* Once all configurations are applied, you will have to restart the application.

-Check the [troubleshooting guide](#troubleshooting) for more information
+Check the [troubleshooting guide](#troubleshooting) for more information.

-## Troubleshooting
+# Troubleshooting

 In the following some situations that may arise and corresponding solutions are summarized.